DocSpring/docspring-csharp/docs/PDFApi.md

 <a id="gettemplateschema"></a>
 # **GetTemplateSchema**
-> TemplateSchema GetTemplateSchema (string templateId)
+> JsonSchema GetTemplateSchema (string templateId)

 Fetch the JSON schema for a template